 There is great unease among birders and farmers with emerging research indicating that the decline in wildlife and bee populations could be associated with higher levels of ambient EMR.
 Bees are an important pollinator species.
 Songbirds are seeing a dramatic decline.
 Birds and bees use an iron ore mineral called magnetite in their brains for navigation and distant migration.
 Electromagnetic microwave radiation has been shown to disrupt this process.
 Research has demonstrated abnormalities in reproduction and behavior of birds nesting near cell towers and harm to amphibians.
 (54-63)

 In 2016 Waldmann-Selsam et al., wrote a seminal paper documenting cell tower radiation damage to trees over time.
 They completed a detailed rigorous long-term (2006-2015) field monitoring study in Germany.
 The researchers concluded, “These results are consistent with the fact that damage afflicted on trees by mobile phone towers usually start on one side, extending to the whole tree over time.”
 (40) Harm to plants is increasingly found.
 (55,56)

 Other Adverse Health Effects of Wireless Devices and Digital Technology

-There are a host of related health issues with the use of digital technology such as obesity, ergonomic back strain, computer vision syndrome, repetitive strain, technology addiction, psychosocial impairment and exacerbation of mental illness that are being studied and need to be addressed.
+There are a host of related health issues with the use of digital technology such as obesity (due to lack of exercise), ergonomic back strain, computer vision syndrome, blue light at night, repetitive strain, technology addiction, psychosocial impairment and exacerbation of mental illness that are being studied and need to be addressed.
 (8,9,10,12,65,66,67,68,69)